BAK2K3/hard-drivers/TESTING.md

     * Ensure the user can interact with each 'benefit':
         * Ensure that on hover (desktop), the correct tooltip is displayed, and that the tooltip displays to the right of the relevant text, and that the text is legible.
         * Ensure that on click (desktop)/touch (mobile/tablet), the correct tooltip is displayed, and persists until either the user clicks/touches a different benefit, or clicks/touches elsewhere.
+        * Ensure the user can tab (desktop) through each tooltip, in logical order, from top to bottom.
     * Ensure Screenreaders read the text within the table in the correct order:
         * Heading --> Price.
         * Benefit --> Benefit Description --> In what packages the benefit is included.